AJMansfield/Intelligence-Core-Public/kttu02.5.md

 ----

-You sit on your bedroll against the concrete wall of the apartment, examining the plastic chips Leon had paid you with.
+You sit on your bedroll against the concrete wall of the apartment, examining the plastic chips you recieved from Leon as payment for the week's work.

 Each coin bears a colorful geometric design similar to the one on the badge you recieved when you first entered the city, and in addition to the fourteen intacts discs of varying sizes,